fps/nonfreex/README.md

-# nonfruix
+# nonfreex

 Nonfree software packaged for a distribution that sounds like "geeks".
 We'll use "geeks" as a placeholder for the other project's name.
-The pronounciation of this repository is similar: "nonfreeks".

 # How to use it?